 The app development story looks promising.
 As a business owner, it is prudent that you understand the app development stages.
 You can bring in excellent value at reduced costs and time when you know the various phases and the app development timeline.

 A lot gets into the app development basket—project intricacies, timeline glitches, last-minute add-ons, and more.
-So, there is no black and white answer to how long it could take to develop your app.
+So, there is no black and white answer to how long should it take to develop your app.
 You will find some apps getting completed in 3 months, whereas some taking as much as 8 to 12 weeks.

 Let’s look at each phase in the app development process to understand what it includes and how much time it could take.